Spartanburg South Carolina

 Be An Honest & Moral Citizen!

-You must be able to Pass a Background Investigation, Polygraph, Psych Evaluation, Drug Screening & Physical.
+You must be able to pass our Civil Service Exam, as well as a thorough Background Investigation, Polygraph, Psych Evaluation, Drug Screening & Physical.

 Use the contact form below if you have any questions or concerns.